You are hereHow Long Does It Take to Grow Weed?

 So oftentimes, even though you could harvest at the shortest recommended time, waiting an extra week or two will give you an extra 20-30% more yields.

 Note: Please realize that a 6-week plant is going to produce just a few grams of smokable harvest.
-With a 4 week vegetative stage, the time from seed to harvest averages 3-3.5 months for me growing with CFLs in coco coir, and with that setup I get 6-10 ounces per plant, depending heavily on strain.
+With a 4 week vegetative stage, the time from seed to harvest averages 3-3.5 months for me growing with CFLs in coco coir, and with that setup I get about 6 ounces, depending heavily on strain.

 2 weeks is considered the minimum time to cure your buds, but I personally cure all my buds for a month or longer.